 they knew when to catch the bus, train or whatever when they travelled.
 In addition

 to playing the drums, Chief could also play the vibraphone, xylophone and the 'duck quacker'.

 He could also do impersonations of 'famous theatrical personalities' and various Irish impressions.

-You can tell by the picture Nels Laakso was as handsome as Clark Gable
+They wrote that you can tell by the picture hewas as handsome as Clark Gable

 and as great a trumpeter as Harry James.
 He came from Wakefield,